History of Christianity: Persecution of minorities

-Beginning at Cluny Abbey (910), which used Romanesque architecture to convey a sense of awe and wonder and inspire obedience, monasteries gained influence through the Cluniac Reforms.
-(Note: During this same period, the monk Guido of Arezzo created the music staff of lines and spaces and named musical notes, making modern music possible.)
-However, their cultural and religious dominance began to decline in the mid-eleventh century when secular clergy, who were not members of religious orders, rose in influence.
-Monastery schools lost influence as cathedral schools spread, independent schools arose, and universities formed as self-governing corporations chartered by popes and kings.
-Canon and civil law became professionalized, and a new literate elite formed, further displacing monks.
-Throughout this period, the clergy and the laity became "more literate, more worldly, and more self-assertive".
+The cultural and religious dominance of monks began to decline in the mid-eleventh century when secular clergy and courtiers became "more literate, more worldly, and more self-assertive".
 (Note: The parish emerged as one of the fundamental institutions of medieval Europe.
-After the eleventh century, education began at home then continued in the parish of one's birth instead of in the monastery.
+After the eleventh century, education began at home, then continued in the parish of one's birth instead of in the monastery.
 The parish priest (secular clergy) celebrated the liturgy, visited the sick, instructed the young, gave aid to the poor, ministered to the dying, and monitored and maintained his parish's income from land, livestock, rents and tithes.)
+The practice of canon and civil law became professionalized.
+Monastery schools lost influence as cathedral schools spread, and independent schools arose.
+Universities formed as self-governing corporations.